Your responsibilities

 Your new employee must give you either:

-• a letter from Inland Revenue confirming they're already on a contributions holiday.
+• a letter from Inland Revenue confirming they're already on a savings holiday.

 Give your employee a KiwiSaver information pack (KS3) within seven days.